sivaram143/sivaram143.github.io/resume.md

     *Analyst-System Dev*, Mar, 2017 - Present

-    -   Developed the UI screen as per vz company standards.
+    -   Developed the UI screens as per vz company standards.
     -   Understand the LTE basics and part of call trace development of LTE interfaces
-    -   Learned splunk web-framework and developed the KPI dashboards using the Cassandra db
+    -   Involved in developing of KPI dashboards using splunk web-framework (UI), the Cassandra db (Storage) and Spark (Process and analysis)
     -   Working exp on IOT analytics with Splunk
     -   Understand and working exp on Apache drill, parquet files
     -   Prepare the technical documentations